Echo effect: US smart speaker ownership nearly doubles in a year, survey says

-Smart speaker ownership in the US has jumped from 36 million units in the December 2017 quarter to 66 million units a year later, according to a Tuesday report from market research firm Consumer Intelligence Research Partners.
-In the September 2018 quarter, Americans owned 53 million units, the report says.
+Smart speaker ownership in the US jumped from 36 million units at the end of the fourth quarter of 2017 to 66 million units at the end of last December, says a Tuesday report from market data firm Consumer Intelligence Research Partners.

 Amazon Echo dominated the industry, holding 70 percent of the installed base.
 Google Home had 24 percent, followed by Apple HomePod at 6 percent.

-"Holiday shoppers helped the smart speaker market take off again," said Josh Lowitz, partner and cofounder of CIRP, in a statement.
+"Holiday shoppers helped the smart speaker market take off again," CIRP partner Josh Lowitz said in a statement.
 "Amazon and Google both have broad model lineups, ranging from basic to high-end, with even more variants from Amazon.
 Apple of course has only its premium-priced HomePod, and likely won't gain significant share until it offers an entry-level product closer to Echo Dot and Home Mini."

-Last year, around twice the percentage of Amazon Echo users had multiple units, compared to Google Home users.
-Now, around a third of both Amazon Echo and Google Home users have more than one unit.

-"Amazon and Google have succeeded in selling multiple units to a single household," said Mike Levin, partner and cofounder of CIRP, in a statement.
+"Amazon and Google have succeeded in selling multiple units to a single household," CIRP partner Mike Levin said in a statement.
 "Their strategies appear to include persuading owners to use smart speakers in multiple rooms, which helps create more active usage of the voice platform."

 Google Home